 Full-time employees of the State University and Community College System of Tennessee and the University of Tennessee are eligible to enroll, on a space available basis, in one credit class per term without payment of tuition, maintenance, student activity, or access fees.
 Information on this program is available from the Personnel Office.
-An Application for Waiver of Fees - Public Chapter 191 (fully executed by the employing institution) must be presented at the time of registration.
+For SBR Employees, an application for Waiver of Fees - Public Chapter 191 (fully executed by the employing institution) must be presented at the time of registration.
+For UT employees, a Request for Waiver of Fees for University of Tennessee Faculty and Staff must be presented at the time of registration.
 Registration for a course under this program is allowed only during the late registration period.